arunas-cesonis/live-sampler/README.md

 ### audio-sampler

-- Records audio and plays it back in a loop.
+- Records audio and plays it back in a loop
 - Behavior is controlled by MIDI events
 - As precise & sample accurate as your DAW allows